Skip to content

 SELECT dept_id, COUNT(*) FROM Employees GROUP BY dept_id ORDER BY COUNT(*) DESC LIMIT 1;

-📖 Group, sort by count descending, take top row.
+📖 Group, sort by count desc, take the top row.

 SELECT * FROM Employees WHERE dept_id IS NULL;